BACK to knowledge centre

 • Globus (a feeling of a ‘lump’ in the throat, this may be constant, or may only be noticed when swallowing)

-• Irritation (sensations of tickling or pricking)
+• Irritation (sensations of tickling, pricking or dryness)

 • Persistent cough (when the cough continues after other symptoms of a viral infection have gone)